Employment-Based Immigration: Second Preference EB-2

 - Other comparable evidence of eligibility is also acceptable.

-Type or Waiver of Labor Certification | Description |
+Exceptions to the Individual Labor Certification Requirement | Description |

 ---|---|

 National Interest Waiver. | Those seeking a national interest waiver are requesting that the job offer, and thus the labor certification, be waived because it is in the interest of the United States.
-The endeavors that qualify for a national interest waiver are not defined by statute; instead, USCIS considers the 3 factors below.** Those seeking a national interest waiver may self-petition (they do not need an employer to sponsor them). |
+The endeavors that qualify for a national interest waiver are not defined by statute; instead, USCIS considers the 3 factors below.** Those seeking a national interest waiver may self-petition (you do not need an employer to sponsor you) and you do not need to obtain a labor certification from the DOL.
+Instead, the petition must be accompanied by a completed Form ETA-9089, Appendix A and a signed Form ETA-9089, Final Determination. |

 ** Factors USCIS Considers for National Interest Waiver